kannibalox/pyrosimple/docs/advanced.md

 ```

 This replaces the location of items stored at `/mnt/data/old/path` with
 a new path.
-But to be really useful, we\'d want to shift *any* path
+But to be really useful, we'd want to shift *any* path
 under a given base directory to a new location -- the next command does
 this by using templating and calculating the new path based on the old
 one: